 In January 2006, the Port Authority issued \$750,000 of Variable Rate Demand Revenue Bonds, Series 2005 (the Bonds) for the purpose of making a loan to assist the Cincinnati Zoo to complete a project previously financed in November 2003.
-Repayment of the bonds is secured by a letter of credit procured by the borrower and issued to the bond trustee.
+Repayment of the Bonds is secured by a letter of credit procured by the borrower and issued to the Bond trustee.

-The Bonds are payable as follows only from the funds pledged to secure the Bonds:
+Principal of the Bonds is payable as follows only from the funds pledged to secure the Bonds: